pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1009 Oh My Back and Happy Birthday

+I remember this scene of the movie Spider-Man, and it's funny At this moment, only to say that I have a big pain in my back.

 ##### Day 1008 Estimations

 Today I make another estimation for a new feature in the platform, I think that my estimations times its be better with